Photo Tour Gear

 * Travel and Accommodations: This is trip dependent.
-Some trips are hotel based, others we camp, or charter a private boat for the trip.
+Some trips are hotel-based, others we camp, or charter a private boat for the trip.
 Accommodations are included on all trips.
-You’ll want to see the specific trip you’re considering to see necessary travel logistics and accommodation arrangements.
+You’ll want to see the specific trip you’re considering to see the necessary travel logistics and accommodation arrangements.

 * Meals: This is trip dependent.
-On the grizzly bear tours, and typically on the Alaska Landscapes tour I provide all the food, etc. On the Aurora borealis tour we’ll be in Fairbanks and food is not included in the price.
-The bald eagle tour similarly so.
-On the coastal brown bear tour and the polar bear tour food is included in the trip.
+On the grizzly bear tours, and typically on the Alaska Landscapes tour I provide all the food, etc. On the Aurora borealis tour, we’ll be in Fairbanks; food is not included in the price.
+The bald eagle tour is similarly so.
+On the coastal brown bear tour and the polar bear tour, food is included on the trip.

 * Safety: Any professional guide service puts safety first.
-A fully qualified Wilderness First Aid certification, and a satellite available for emergency backcountry service if necessary and a backup messaging device as well..
+A fully qualified Wilderness First Aid certification, a satellite available for emergency backcountry service if necessary, and a backup messaging device as well.
 This is an owner-operated business and all participants can feel confident knowing they’re not getting an intern or inexperienced guide for their trip.

 * Instruction: I’ll be glad to offer any assistance I can with photography instruction in the field.
 Most of these tours are not sold as “photography workshops”, but we generally spend quite a bit of time working on how we can improve our photography.

-Of course, is you have any questions, do feel free to ask.
+Of course, if you have any questions, feel free to ask me.